VladOnMyOwn/credit-history-quality-score/README.md

 # Credit history Quality Score

+The attribute «credit history quality» (CHQ) is calculated as the weighted categorized average of the client’s delay and is a variant of the assessment of solvency calculated for all loans of the client.
+This average depends on a number of attributes: the date of validity of the loan, the type of loan, the dynamics of payments / arrears for each of the loans.
+Obviously, recent microloans are many times more important and interesting than two-year consumer loans: all this is taken into account in the feature calculation formula.
+We will use the «Payment discipline» credit history (CH) attribute to calculate the CHQ feature value.
+This attribute contains information about the timeliness of payments under the loan or loan agreement.
+The attribute value is a string consisting of a number of digits (symbols), with the leftmost symbol corresponding to the month of the date on which the credit report (CR) was requested.
+If you move one bit to the right, you get a value for the previous month; if you move two bits to the right, a value that was two months ago and so on.

 Values of "Payment Discipline" attribute bits:
 | Contract Status                        | BCH Designation | Designation Used for Feature Calculation            |
 | ------------------------------------- | ----------------------- | --------------------------------------------------- |